point-bonita/fog/README.md

 # fog
-## An Open-Source Discourse on State Liberalism
+## In Good Kilter: An Open-Source Discourse on State Liberalism

 ---